-- COND Condition.
-Choose from any of the standard or boolean conditions (AND, OR, =, <, >, and so on). - COL Column.
-Select a column from any of the tables used by the query. - VAL Value.
-Enter a numeric or character value for the expression like, filename.state = "IL". - NEST Use to create parenthetical expressions by adding open and closed parentheses. - FUNC Aggregate functions such as SUM, AVG, MAX, MIN applied to a column can be part of a Having Condition. - TAB Insert a tab to indent. - BRK Add a break for a new line.
+Condition - Choose from any of the standard or boolean conditions (AND, OR, =, <, >, and so on).

+Column - Select a column from any of the tables used by the query.

+Value - Enter a numeric or character value for the expression like, filename.state = "IL".

+Function - Aggregate functions such as SUM, AVG, MAX, MIN applied to a column can be part of a Where Condition.

+Symbol - Use this to create expressions by adding the following symbols: (), + - / \%.

+Parameter - Add any parameters defined in the query (see below).